Quick Start Tutorial

 Click Send.

-The server will reply with a response that looks exactly like the one that generated the first set.
+The server will reply with a new set of tokens.
 Notice how both the access token and refresh token are different.
 This is a brand new set.
 The access token is valid for another week starting from now, and the new refresh token should be used to refresh it - the old refresh token is now used up and invalid.

 After you've used a refresh token, copy the new token that is also in the success response and use it for the subsequent request, and discard the old token.